 Benefits of a Tour Card

 In 1965, the first PGA Tour Qualifying Tournament (called Q-School) was held and John Schlee won the event.
-The tour was played annually since 1965.
 In 1968 and 1969 and from 1975 to 1981, there were two tournaments each year.

 Many people think that if a player holds a PGA Tour Card, he can play in any event on the PGA tour.
-However, new PGA tour players are eligible for tournaments based on their ranking in the final round of the qualifying tournament.
-Players can also get sponsor exceptions for tournaments.
+However, new PGA tour players are eligible for tournaments based on their priority ranking.